tempest2023/ConciseMarkDownBlog/doc/blog-upgrade.md

 6. Start `tempest/personal-agent` from that work.
 Add a small Vercel AI SDK endpoint and streaming interface, with bounded context and cost controls.
 No RAG, vector database, or external personal-data enrichment.
 7. Verify agent behavior, document deployment configuration, commit and push.

+See [Personal Agent setup and verification](personal-agent.md) for the optional server endpoint, cost limits, local preview and live-model acceptance checklist.

 ## Content ownership

 Edit `src/data/profile.json` to update public profile facts. `npm run content` generates About and Work; the original biography is preserved verbatim after the archive introduction in `Blogs/AI/My_AI_Research_and_Engineering_Journey.md`.